 Managing continence problems out of the home

 Be prepared when you are away from home.
 When you are out and about, try and be aware of where the nearest toilet is.
 B&BF can provide a Just Can't Wait toilet card which may help you to gain access to a toilet when out shopping and socialising.
 The card states that the card holder has a medical condition which requires urgent need of a toilet.
 Please visit our toilet card section for more information on obtaining a card.
 It is also ok for you to use disabled toilets.
 They have more space for you to change, and often disposal facilities.
 Some are operated under the National Key Scheme organized by RADAR.
-A special key can be bought from RADAR, please visit their website for more information at www.radar.org.uk or phone them on 020 7250 3222.
+A special key can be bought from RADAR, please visit the Disability Rights UK website for more information.

 It would be helpful to take a bag with you when you go out containing the following products that you may need; continence products, hand wipes, spare underwear in case of an accident etc.